tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/delete-alias.md

   api-key: [admin key]
 ```

-If you attempt to delete an index that is currently mapped to an alias, the operation will fail with 400 (Bad Request) and an error message stating that the alias(es) that's mapped to that index must be deleted or mapped to a different index before the alias can be deleted
+If you attempt to delete an index that is currently mapped to an alias, the operation will fail with 400 (Bad Request) and an error message stating that the alias(es) that's mapped to that index must be deleted or mapped to a different index before the index can be deleted.

 ## URI Parameters